Spanning years during drug wars, U.S. indictments claim cartels had reach into Mexico’s top security ranks

 The United States has long relied on Mexico’s cooperation in stemming the flow of drugs to the border.
 But, at the same time, U.S. officials have complained about the systemic corruption that stymied that partnership.

 For decades, it was mostly low-level Mexican officials who were charged with having links to drug cartels, even though U.S. officials suspected the problem existed at the top, too.
-Since 2008, the U.S. has spent $1.6 billion in equipment and training for Mexican security personnel.
+Since 2008, the United States has spent $1.6 billion in equipment and training for Mexican security personnel.

 “You never knew who you can trust there,” said Carl Pike, a retired agent with the Drug Enforcement Administration’s special operations division who spent significant time in Mexico.
-“We always had the mind-set that when we shared information, we just assumed it was going to be compromised.
+“We always had the mind-set that when we shared information, we just assumed it was going to be compromised.”

 Local police, for example, were known to work informally with the cartels operating in their swath of the country.
 Mexican law enforcement agents could be paid off not to eradicate a poppy field, or to allow the safe passage of drugs to the border.
-Mexican officials would sometimes tip off the DEA to such low-level corruption cases — “as a kind of courtesy,” said Pike.
+Mexican officials would sometimes tip off the DEA to such low-level corruption cases — “as a kind of courtesy,” Pike said.

 But at the highest levels of Mexican government, men like Garcia Luna and Cienfuegos were considered by many to be above the fray — part of an orbit of government officials and security experts who moved freely between Mexico and Washington, opining on how to stop the flow of drugs.
-In 2012, after leaving government, Garcia Luna gave a lecture at the Wilson Center based on his book, “A New Model for Security in Mexico.”
+In 2012, after leaving government, Garcia Luna gave a lecture at the Wilson Center based on his book, “The New Public Security Model for Mexico.”

 The book boasted about the reforms made within the public security system and federal police during his tenure.
 Garcia Luna was known for promoting anti-corruption measures, like “confidence tests” for local and state police, ostensibly to weed out any officers with cartel loyalties.